 In a broader context, we must convince people (from BOR to students) that Core matters.
 Foundational courses teach knowledge and skills that prepare students for citizenship and life, including the “soft skills” that employers ask for.
 Core is critical to enrollment and student success.
 Faculty (especially humanities) should be excited and assert their importance.
 These changes will help us articulate the value, and help students articulate and find value.

 Michelle called for faculty to be involved earlier in policy design.
 Faculty on GEC were consulted.
 There were no faculty comments when the policy was put on the web.
 Faculty must get engaged.
+Michelle pointed out that many staff were involved early in the conversation, but faculty were not informed until very recently of changes already approved.
 There is nothing about adding or removing courses.
 Barbara is the Gen Ed guru.
 These new LOs are broader than any institution LOs.
 Foreign languages must fit in these LOs.
 Do want to do anything disruptive.

 Dr. Monga emphasized that Gen Ed was important for all majors.
 Gen Ed gave them the life skills that employers want from students.
 We need to tell students that.
 USG cannot consult everyone.
 Faculty must persuade students that the core matters.